asimihsan/arqinator/README.md

 # arqinator

 Cross-platform restoration of [Arq](https://www.arqbackup.com/) backups.
+Download arqinator binaries from the [releases page](https://github.com/asimihsan/arqinator/releases).

 **This utility is not production ready.
 Please explicitly test it before assuming it will work for you.**